-- Implementation of the program on 'Rooftop PV & Small Solar Power Generation Programme' (RPSSGP) for the first phase of the Jawaharlal Nehru National Solar Mission (JNNSM) till 31st March 2013 by the Government of India - The MNRE provides Central Financial Assistance (CFA) for rooftop SPV systems at the rate of INR 75 per watt of SPV panels to a maximum of 30 per cent of the cost of the systems to profit making bodies availing depreciation benefits, and at the rate of INR 100 per watt to a maximum of 40 per cent of the cost of systems to non-profit making bodies (with or without grid interaction) limited to 100 kW capacity mainly for daytime use. - MNRE offers financial support in a combination of 30% subsidy and /or 5% interest loans: Non-commercial entities: capital subsidy and interest subsidy. - Industrial/commercial entities: capital subsidy or interest subsidy. - The Government of Rajasthan has requested to set up 50 projects of 1 MW (AC) each small solar rooftop PV plants to be connected on 11 kV level at 33/11 kV Discoms Substation.
-(Under Rajasthan Solar Energy Policy 2011 by Sept 2011)
+- Implementation of the program on 'Rooftop PV & Small Solar Power Generation Programme' (RPSSGP) for the first phase of the Jawaharlal Nehru National Solar Mission (JNNSM) till 31st March 2013 by the Government of India - The Tamil Nadu government has recently introduced subsidies for household generation of solar power.
+This is to the tune of Rupees 2 per unit for the first two years, Rupees 1 per unit for the next two years and Rupees 0.50 per unit for the following two years. - The MNRE provides Central Financial Assistance (CFA) for rooftop SPV systems at the rate of INR 75 per watt of SPV panels to a maximum of 30 per cent of the cost of the systems to profit making bodies availing depreciation benefits, and at the rate of INR 100 per watt to a maximum of 40 per cent of the cost of systems to non-profit making bodies (with or without grid interaction) limited to 100 kW capacity mainly for daytime use. - MNRE offers financial support in a combination of 30% subsidy and /or 5% interest loans: - Non-commercial entities: capital subsidy and interest subsidy. - Industrial/commercial entities: capital subsidy or interest subsidy. - The Government of Tamil Nadu has mandated 6% SPO (starting with 3% till December 2013 & 6% from January 2014) for the following category of consumers: - Special Economic Zones (SEZs) - Industries guaranteed with 24/7 power supply - IT Parks, Telecom Towers - All Colleges & Residential Schools - Buildings with a built up area of 20,000 sq.m. or more

 - The rooftop spaces available in all public/government buildings shall be used to install Solar PV by Rooftop leasing scheme.
 The rooftops shall be provided to private companies to develop Solar PV power projects.
-The revenue earned by the sale of power shall be shared between the entity providing space and the project developer. - Generation Based Incentives shall be provided for domestic Solar PV users in the State of Rajasthan; a net metering system shall be introduced at domestic level to monitor the electricity export and import. - It shall be made mandatory for corporation buildings to install Solar PV (at least by 15% of electricity consumption) in a phased manner in Rajasthan.
+The revenue earned by the sale of power shall be shared between the entity providing space and the project developer. - While in Tamil Nadu tt has been mandated in for Government buildings to install Solar PV, the direction on the minimum capacity of the Solar PV system that has to be installed has not yet been given.
+The minimum capacity of the Solar PV system shall be determined in such a way that it caters to 10 to 15% of the overall energy consumption. - An effective monitoring committee has to be introduced for the enforcement of Solar Power Obligations in the State of Tamil Nadu.